Julian Scherner: Destruction of the Krakow ghetto

 Scherner along with Richard Wendler, were supportive of the murder and deporting of Jews as the "solution to the Jewish question".
-On May 28–29, 1942, Scherner began deportations from Krakow.
+On 28–29 May 1942, Scherner began deportations from Krakow.
 Police battalions, commanded by Scherner, encircled the ghetto and announced all Jews were to required to register and would be killed if they did not comply.
 After the initial deportation, in May 1942, Scherner began an extensive murder campaign against the Jews within his jurisdiction.
-The murder operation moved through Tarnow, Rzeszow, Debica, Przemsylm Jaroslau Jaslo, Krosno, Nowy Sacz, Novy Targ, Sanok and Miechow.
+The murder operation moved through Tarnow, Rzeszow, Debica, Przemysl, Jaroslaw, Jaslo, Krosno, Nowy Sacz, Nowy Targ, Sanok and Miechow.
 Tarnow became the location for numerous mass shootings, the victims of which number approximately 10,000.
 In June 1942, 6,000 Jews from the Tarnow ghetto including men, women, children and hundreds of orphan children were murdered.

-Although, the exact date is unclear, the official agreement to build the Płaszów concentration camp was likely in the fall of 1942.
+Although, the exact date is unclear, the official agreement to build the Płaszów concentration camp was likely in the autumn of 1942.
 Scherner gave orders regarding the construction of Płaszów, appointed the camp officers, was responsible for important camp matters and personally visited the camp.
 In November 1942, Scherner ordered all employed Jews to be congregated into forced labor camps.
 In 1943, Scherner gave orders to further isolate the working Jews.
 This was done as a preventative measure after Jewish rebellions.

+Probation and Fate

 Scherner was responsible for the deportations to the Bełżec extermination camp, the mass shootings in Tarnów and all 'evacuations' that took place during his time there - including Aktion Krakau.
 He liquidated Kraków Ghetto by deporting its inhabitants to Auschwitz.

 His position afforded him a great deal of authority in many areas, as the title of SS and Police Leader was conferred to high-ranking Nazi Party members, reporting directly to Himmler's deputy.
 Like Amon Göth, Scherner was far too interested in the confiscated goods from the Płaszów camp.
 Scherner was transferred to Dachau in April 1944 and appeared before an SS Court (the dreaded Hauptamt SS-Gericht) on 16 October 1944.
-As a result, Scherner was demoted from SS-Oberführer der Reserve in the Waffen-SS to SS-Hauptsturmführer der Reserve and transferred to the Dirlewanger Brigade (formally the 36th Waffen Grenadier Division of the SS) under SS-Oberführer Dr. Oskar Dirlewanger.
+As a result, Scherner was demoted from SS-Oberführer der Reserve (Senior Colonel or Brigadier) in the Waffen-SS (1937-1944) to SS-Hauptsturmführer der Reserve (Captain) and transferred to the SS-Sonderregiment Dirlewanger under SS-Oberführer Dr. Oskar Dirlewanger as an adjutant (IIa).
+He later served as the adjutant for the SS-Sturmbrigade Dirlewanger.

-He was found dead shortly before the war ended in a wooded area near Niepołomice in southern Poland, under unknown circumstances.
+He was found dead shortly before the war ended in a wooded area near Heidesee between Märkisch Buchholz and Halbe.